Wiki · Concept · Last reviewed June 23, 2026

 TensorFlow 1.x was strongly associated with static graph construction, sessions, and graph execution.
 TensorFlow 2 shifted the default user experience toward eager execution and the Keras high-level API, making ordinary Python debugging and model-building workflows more accessible.

 Keras became central to TensorFlow's public developer surface.
 TensorFlow documentation lists tf.keras as the high-level API for creating machine-learning models.
-Keras 3 later became multi-framework again, capable of running on top of JAX, TensorFlow, or PyTorch, which changed Keras from a TensorFlow-bound interface into a portability layer across major deep-learning frameworks.
+Keras 3 later became multi-framework again, capable of running on top of JAX, TensorFlow, PyTorch, or OpenVINO for inference-only use, which changed Keras from a TensorFlow-bound interface into a portability layer across major deep-learning frameworks.

 This split matters.
 TensorFlow remains a production and deployment ecosystem, while Keras increasingly acts as a high-level model authoring interface whose components can move across backend frameworks.
-The result is not a simple replacement story; it is a layered ecosystem in which authoring, training, compiling, and serving can separate.
+Keras 3 models can be saved in the .keras format, exported as TensorFlow SavedModel, or used with backend-specific workflows, but backend choice can still affect random-number behavior, floating-point accumulation, unsupported operations, and deployment compatibility.

 Deployment Ecosystem